The Missing Cross to Purity

 and vex and quench it,

-and all are condemned with the light and truth that hate it,
+and all are condemned with the light and truth who hate it,

 who will not come to it, but hate it.

-So they all that persecute about religion run into heaps, and sects, and darkness,
+So all those who persecute about religion run into heaps, and sects, and darkness,

 And so none can worship the God of truth,

-but who come to the truth in their own hearts;
+but those who come to the truth in their own hearts;

 and none can worship God, who is a spirit,

-but who come to the spirit of God in their own hearts,
+but those who come to the spirit of God in their own hearts,

 which mortifies sin and evil;